 In the beginning, I was using other real estate investors’ IRAs to lend me more money for my real estate rehab deals.
 So, I had decided to move the remaining money I had from corporate America and my broker relative to a self-directed IRA.
 It was probably one of the best things I ever did.

-So, here I am with my self-directed IRA, as I approach retirement, and although I have multiple IRA accounts that have owned real estate and traded options, today my favorite IRA investments are private money for short-term real estate rehab deals and performing notes and mortgages (the latter are serviced by a licensed third party).
+So, here I am with my self-directed IRA as I approach retirement.
+Although I have multiple IRA accounts that have owned real estate and traded options, my favorite IRA investments are private money for short-term real estate rehab deals and performing notes and mortgages (the latter are serviced by a licensed third party).
 I also love that they provide a high yield and are passive.

 Pro #1: Tax-Free or Tax-Deferred

-Although self-directed accounts are one or the other, tax-free or tax-deferred, both can be pretty good.
-A traditional type of IRA account is tax-deferred — which means you get an income tax break putting the money in, and it can grow tax-deferred, but when it’s withdrawn (which, by the way, has to start happening at age 70½), taxes are now due.
+Although self-directed accounts are one or the other—tax-free or tax-deferred—both can be pretty good.
+A traditional type of IRA account is tax-deferred—which means you get an income tax break putting the money in, and it can grow tax-deferred, but when it’s withdrawn (which, by the way, has to start happening at age 70.5), taxes are now due.
 Thus, you are paying tax on the crop.